skarred/resume/README.md

 **Undergraduate Core Course in Operations Management**  _September 2000 - May 2003_
 + Responsible for course design, preparation, and instruction
 + Typical class composition:
-++ Weatherhead School of Management students, &
+  + Weatherhead School of Management students, &
-++ Case School of Engineering students
+  + Case School of Engineering students

 **Math Camp**  _August 2001, August 2002_
-A week-long statistics review for MBA students.
++ A week-long statistics review for MBA students.
-Conducted problem sessions
++ Conducted problem sessions

 **Exercises on Proof Techniques**  _January 1999 - June 1999_
-Solow, D., How to Read and do Proofs: an introduction to mathematical thought process, (3 ed.).
++ Solow, D., _How to Read and do Proofs: an introduction to mathematical thought process_, (3 ed.).
 New York, NY: John Wiley & Sons, 2002
-Assisted in the revision and development of proof techniques exercises
++ Assisted in the revision and development of proof techniques exercises

 **Graduate Operations Research Course Development**  _August 1999 - August 2000_
-Developed a traveling salesman problem application in MS Access using VBA, SQL, & C++
++ Developed a traveling salesman problem application in MS Access using VBA, SQL, & C++

+##Research